trckr/trckr-documentation/doc/technical/implementation/api.md

 # API Endpoints

 Trckr relies on a well defined API to communicate between the backend and the frontend applications.
-This sections describes the current available api endpoints.
+This sections describes the current available API endpoints.

 ## User Management and Authentication